rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 In fact, `===` _does not have a type_.
 It is a built-in JS operator.
 TS applies semantic narrowing rules to the code that uses it.
 This complex approach is needed to provide type safety while maintaining compatibility with JS.
-TS's semantic rules prevent certain types like `someText === someNumber` from compiling, except, this safety is fragile and breaks when `someText` or `someNumber` are accidentally widened to `unknown` by the type inference.
+TS's semantic rules prevent certain types like `someText === someNumber` from compiling, except, this safety is somewhat fragile and breaks when `someText` or `someNumber` are accidentally widened to `unknown` by the type inference.
 TS uses a similar approach for other built-in JS operators.
 (We will discuss `===` semantics in a deeper detail in the next post.)

-The impacts of accidental widening to `unknown` on static verification are hard to predict.
-I attribute this quote to Paul Phillips (former Scala's compiler engineer).
-These are not his exact words, the quote is from memory:

-> "There is nothing obviously wrong.
-What is wrong is not obvious."

-I look at it this way: The TS type checker behaves predictably most of the time.
-If more solid type checking is needed, Reason ML, Elm, or PureScript are better choices.
-TS is much better than plain JS.

-**General safety concerns about `unknown`:**
+**General safety concerns about the top:**
-Developers, like me, who had spent decades working in languages like Java and then switch to a typed FP language see immediate safety benefits just because there isn't any top type.
+Developers, like me, who had spent decades working in languages like Java and then switched to a typed FP language see immediate safety benefits just because there isn't any top type.
 The concern about `unknown` is that it can be used with many JS functions and operators.
 Such use is not type safe, similarly to how Java's `Object` methods are not type safe.